profMagija/tcp-udp-workshop-2021/slides/slides.md

 # udp

-> user datagram protocol (udp) is one of the core members of the internet protocol suite.
+> User Datagram Pprotocol (UDP) is one of the core members of the Internet Protocol suite.
 >
-> with udp, computer applications can send messages, in this case referred to as **datagrams**, to other hosts on an internet protocol (ip) network.
+> With UDP, computer applications can send messages, in this case referred to as **datagrams**, to other hosts on an Internet Protocol (IP) network.
 >
-> it has no handshaking dialogues, \[...\] there is **no guarantee** of delivery, ordering, or duplicate protection.
+> It has no handshaking dialogues, \[...\] there is **no guarantee** of delivery, ordering, or duplicate protection.

 ---